 It is unselfish and good when a man, after completing his own urgent tasks, uses his strength in the service of others, and without bragging or making much of it, helps quickly where help is needed.
-But the man in a superior position who is thus aided must weigh carefully how much he can accept without doing the helpful servant or friend real harm.
-Only where such delicacy of feeling exists can one give oneself unconditionally and without hesitation.
+But the man in a superior position who is thus aided must weigh carefully how much he can accept without doing the helpful

-Perseverance furthers.

-To undertake something brings misfortune.
+To undertake something brings misfortune

 Without decreasing oneself,

 One is able to bring increase to others.